whatsupmailbox/whatsupmailbox.github.io/_posts/2016-05-18-Sprezza-Box-Subscription-May-2016-Review-Coupon.md

 <DD>Value $39.95</DD>
 </DL>

-<p>AUS is an Australian brand that has hundreds of cuff link styles on their website.
-This particular design is of a knot, which in my opinion is quite classy.</p>
+<p>AUS is an Australian brand that has hundreds of cuff link styles on their website.</p>

 <br>